pr0grammr/mini-users-api/README.md

 `DELETE` `/posts/10` - Deletes post by ID `10`

 ## License
-This project is published under the MIT License
+This project is published under the <a href="https://github.com/pr0grammr/mini-users-api/blob/master/LICENSE" title="MIT License">MIT License</a>

 Feel free to extend the views, models or commands for personal use